coleifer/ukt/docs/api.rst

             serialization scheme.
         :return: result dictionary

-        Efficiently retrieve multiple key/value pairs from the database.
+        Efficiently retrieve multiple key/value pairs from a database.
 If a key does not exist, it will not be present in the result dictionary.

     .. py:method:: get_bulk_details(db_key_list, decode_values=True)